CityHallin/valheim/README.md

 # Valheim Server Details and Windows Client Instructions
-This README gives details about the Cityhallin Valheim dedicated server for friends and how to setup Valheim game mods running on your Windows workstation to use the Cityhallin Valehim modded server.
+This README gives details about the Cityhallin Valheim dedicated server for friends/family and how to setup Valheim game mods running on your Windows workstation to use the Cityhallin Valehim modded server.

 ## Valheim Server Details
 The Cityhallin Valheim server information: